mia-platform/documentation/docs/software-catalog/manage-items/overview.md

 ### Set controlled versions for your Marketplace resources and make them available to users

 :::info
-This feature is currently available for the [Plugin](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_plugin.md) and [Infrastructure Resource](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_infrastructure_resource.md) types.
+This feature is currently available for the [Plugin](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_plugin.md), [Infrastructure Resource](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_infrastructure_resource.md), [Templates and Examples](/software-catalog/manage-items/mia-ctl/create/create-item-by-type/create_template_or_example.md) types.
 :::

-Marketplace creators have now the possibility to manage some types of resources (at the moment, Plugins and Infrastructure Resources of type k8s) through a governance based on a versioning system.
+Marketplace creators have now the possibility to manage some types of resources through a governance based on a versioning system.

 This means that, for these types of resources, it is possible to establish a more structured and transparent lifecycle management system, providing users access to all the versions of a resource and allowing them to see the release notes of each version and select and instantiate the version that best suits their configuration needs among the ones made available by the Marketplace creator.